Southern African Power Pool: History

 SAPP was founded in August 1995 at the SADC summit held in Kempton Park, South Africa.
 At that summit, member governments of SADC (excluding Mauritius) signed an Inter-Governmental Memorandum of Understanding for the formation of an electricity power pool in the region under the name of the Southern African Power Pool.
 Later, three other agreements were signed, including one between the respective electricity utilities in the member countries, another that lays down specific rules of operation and prices and the fourth agreement that spells out the operating procedures and guidelines.

 Power trading between regions started in 1950 after the signed agreement between the Democratic Republic of Congo and Zambia.
 Other parts of the continent also started a power trading business until 1995.
 In 1995 SAPP was founded and it was the first power pool in Africa.
 Since then the SAPP influenced the energy market and started competitive energy markets such as a day-ahead market (DAM).

 Every year, each member contributes a certain amount of money to the group as pre-determined in the document that set up the Power Pool.
 Today, most of the money that funds the Pool comes from donors, such as The World Bank and the Development Bank of Southern Africa.

-Future plans
+Plans

-Currently being planned for future development is a Zambia-Tanzania power line, a Mozambique-Malawi power line, the fixing of the old Zambia power line, and the construction of a third Inga hydropower station by means of the Western Power Corridor Project.
+Currently being planned for development is a Zambia-Tanzania power line, a Mozambique-Malawi power line, the fixing of the old Zambia power line, and the construction of a third Inga hydropower station by means of the Western Power Corridor Project.